AliceO2Group/Monitoring/doc/system-implementation.md

 ]
 ```

 The `values`, `dstypes` and `dsname` fields are arrays of the same size allowing to accommodate multiple metrics.
-In the example, two values, types and names are specified.
+In the example two values, types and names are specified.

 The `dstypes` field defines the value type:
 - `counter` or `absolute` - unsigned integer